One Thousand Days Transformed - The Campaign for Cedarville

 Assistant Professor of Studio Art

-Cat Mailloux was born and raised in the heart of the midwest, central Minnesota.
-She graduated from the University of Wisconsin-Eau Claire with a B.F.A. in Sculpture and a Certificate in Art Education in 2014.
-In 2018, she earned her M.F.A. in Sculpture from The Ohio State University.
-Her work has been exhibited at a regional level throughout central Ohio and at a national level in Minnesota, Wisconsin, New York and Tennessee.
-In 2019 she participated as a Writer-in-Residence at Vermont Studio Center and as a Print Fellow at the Columbus Printed Arts Center.
-Her visual work is a hybrid practice that reaches across drawing, sewing, sculpture and language to explore spaces between the material and the spiritual.
+Cat Mailloux was born and raised in the heart of the Midwest: central Minnesota.
+Her work has been exhibited at a regional level throughout central Ohio and at a national level in Minnesota, Wisconsin, New York, and Tennessee.
+In 2019, she participated as a Writer-in-Residence at Vermont Studio Center and as a Print Fellow at the Columbus Printed Arts Center.
+Her visual work is a hybrid practice that reaches across drawing, sewing, sculpture, and language to explore spaces between the material and the spiritual.

 Education and Credentials: